 Mother-daughter duo Della Simpson and Kari Brizius have always led very conscious lives.
 Passionate about health and wellness, serving others, and protecting the planet, they searched for something that aligned with their values and allowed them to share this passion with others.

 When they found Relan, they knew it was a perfect match.

 Relan - a WBENC certified women-owned business - was founded in 1995 as a lifestyle company, repurposing banners and billboards into products for boutique shops.
 When Della and Kari took the reigns, they knew that with over 600,000 tons of vinyl created each year, the opportunity extended far beyond boutiques.
 If they wanted to change the world and help companies impact their triple bottom line, they needed to rewrite the business plan to reach the organizations using the most materials.

 Together, they could expand the reach of their client’s marketing dollars, engage customers in a new way, and help drive profits to the triple bottom line: people, profits, and planet.

 Next, Relan reached out to the Minnesota community for support.
-Every product Relan creates is cleaned, designed, cut and sewn in the USA with the help of the local community and organizations like ProAct and Momentum.
+Every product Relan creates is cleaned, designed, cut and sewn in the USA with the help of the local community and organizations like ProAct.
 All of our materials are also purchased in the U.S. and are eco-friendly.

 Today, Relan partners with organizations from major league sports teams and car manufacturers to museums and festivals to give a second life to their marketing campaigns, maintain control of their branding, engage customers and fans in new ways, and promote their sustainability efforts.
 Working with material like vinyl, mesh, old jerseys, and t-shirts, they have created products unique to their customers' needs and target market.